 Taxes can be confusing, especially because the Tax Cuts and Jobs Act of 2017 changed a lot of the rules for 2018 tax returns.
 There are some things you can no longer deduct, a new standard deduction and more.
 It’s no wonder that even seasoned DIY tax preparers sometimes need a little help this tax season.

-Fortunately, free tax advice and free tax services are available.
-Explore your options to learn how to file taxes more easily so you don’t get penalized for filing late.
+Fortunately, free tax advice and free tax services are available to many taxpayers.
+Learn how to file taxes more easily using the options available to you.

 How to Get Free Tax Help

-Free tax help programs are offered to people based on economic need, age and other factors that can qualify people for assistance.
-Some tax preparation service providers also offer free tools to anyone.
-Here are nine ways to get free tax help:
+Free tax help programs are offered to people based on economic need, age and other factors.
+Some tax preparation service providers also offer free tools to anyone, not just people who are qualified for free tax assistance.

 1. IRS Volunteer Income Tax Assistance Program

-The IRS Volunteer Income Tax Assistance program provides free tax help to people who earn $54,000 or less per year, persons with disabilities, and people who don’t speak fluent English.
-IRS-certified volunteers run the program and provide free help — including tax preparation and electronic filing — to taxpayers who meet the eligibility requirements and are preparing basic returns.
+The IRS Volunteer Income Tax Assistance program (VITA) provides free tax help to people who earn $55,000 or less per year, as well as people with disabilities and people who don’t speak fluent English.
+IRS-certified volunteers run the program and provide help — including free tax preparation and electronic filing — to taxpayers who meet the eligibility requirements and are preparing basic returns.

 2. IRS Tax Counseling for the Elderly Program

-Many of the IRS-certified volunteers who run this program are retired individuals themselves who are affiliated with nonprofit organizations that receive IRS grants.
+Many of the IRS-certified volunteers who run this program represent nonprofit agencies and organizations funded by IRS grants.
 In addition, many TCE sites are run by the AARP Foundation’s Tax Aide program.